openmessaging/specification/domain_architecture.md

 * **PullConsumer**, pulls messages from the specified queue, supports submit the consume result by acknowledgement at any time.
 One PullConsumer only can pull messages from one fixed queue.
 * **PushConsumer**, receives messages from multiple queues, these messages are pushed from the MOM server.
 PushConsumer can attach to multiple queues with separate MessageListener and submit consume result through **ReceivedMessageContext** at any time.
-* **StreamingConsumer**, a brand-new consumer type, a stream-oriented consumer, to integrate messaging system with Streaming/BigData related platforms easily.
-StreamingConsumer supports consume messages from partitions of a specified queue like a iterator.

 ## Topic Queue and Routing